NotAShelf/nvf/.github/README.md

 to get a feel for the base configuration.
 The package exposes `.#nix` as the default package.
 You may use `.#nix`, `.#tidal` or `.#maximal` to get different configurations.

-It is as simply as changing the target output to get a different configuration.
+It is as simple as changing the target output to get a different configuration.
 For example, to get a configuration with `tidal` support, run:

 ```console
 nix run github:notashelf/neovim-flake#tidal